Project Management and Controls

 It is usual that nuclear experience is desirable, put not essential and the with the new build scope of work comprising of 80% 'non-nuclear' there are ample opportunties for project managers, project engineers, project administrators, project control managers, project planners and costs engineers.

-"Project Manager" is a loose term at the best of times and it is probably more loosely used in the UK Nuclear Industry than any other due to the very broad range of work that is undertaken.
-You will find the job title Project Manager can be easily interchangeable with Project Engineer, Sub-Project Manager and Project Lead with varying responsibilities from management of £10k tooling job to a £100m decommissioning project - the candidate for both these roles may very well have the same job title but the skill set required to successfully fulfil the role is very different.
+"Project Manager" is a loose term at the best of times, and it is probably more loosely used in the UK Nuclear Industry than any other due to the extensive range of work.
+You will find the job title "Project Manager" can be easily interchangeable with Project Engineer, Sub-Project Manager and Project Lead.
+Varying responsibilities from the management of £10k tooling job to a £100m decommissioning project - the candidate for both these roles may have the same job title; however, the skill set required to fulfil the position is very different successfully.

-So how do you know we looking at potential opportunities which ones are for you?
-Well here at GetIntoNuclear we have tried to help in numerous ways but continue to find that the best way is to search existing live roles; you can find these at our Where To Find Jobs In The Nuclear Industry page - you can search at the bottom for "Nuclear Project Manager".
+So how do you know when looking at potential opportunities which ones are for you?
+We have tried numerous ways but continue to find that the best way is to search existing live roles; you can find these at our Where To Find Jobs In The Nuclear Industry page - you can explore at the bottom "Nuclear Project Manager".

 We will be providing further posts that offer more information on the qualifications and experience required to get into nuclear as a project manager and provide links to live roles and training courses applicable to the position.
 Will will email you as these go live.

 Project Controls Manager - the Project Controls Manager is responsible for project monitoring, providing the project manager, the client, and senior management with information on the scope, progress, costs and forecast completion, and ultimate spending while actively managing project risks.
 Typically, the PCM has a team of resources to help manage all of their responsibilities, such as a Project Planner, Cost Engineer and Risk Practitioner.
 This support may or may not be central pooled resources via a Project Management Office (PMO).